percona/pmm-doc/docs/use-case.external-monitoring-service.postgresql.rds.md

 This example demonstrates how to start monitoring a PostgreSQL host which is installed on an Amazon RDS instance.

+!!! alert alert-warning "Important"
+    This use case is limited to demonstrating the essential part of using external monitoring services of PMM and should be treated as an example.
+As such, it does not demonstrate how to use the security features of Amazon RDS or of the Prometheus exporter being used.

 ## Set Up the PostgreSQL Exporter

 First, you need to enable an exporter for PostgreSQL on the computer where you have installed the PMM Client package with the `pmm-admin add` command: